-I’m the head of our small team in Beirut.
-I got a master degree in political studies from the Freie Universität Berlin.
-After my studies, I worked for multiple years in the “Bundestag” and made a broader research about the tradition of the German parliament and a comparative study concerning international parliaments.
+I am the Head of the Beirut Office since 2016.
+I obtained my Master's Degree in Political Studies from the Freie Universität Berlin.
+After my studies, I worked for multiple years in the German Parliament, or the Bundestag, and conducted broader research about the tradition of the German parliament and a comparative study concerning international parliaments.
 Between 2009 to 2012, I was located in Brussels to liaise with the European Union.
 I worked for the Parliamentary Group of the Free Democratic Party (FDP).
 After that I went to Cairo where I reviewed current political developments in the MENA region and corresponded with liberal initiatives in Egypt.
-Since 2016, I’m in Beirut and arranged the framework for our office and finally opened it in February 2017.
+I arrived to Beirut after 4 years in Cairo, and arranged the framework for our new office and finally opened it in February 2017.

-Freedom for me means to have opportunities without being restricted by the state or by cultural background.
-With freedom comes also responsibility and self-awareness.
+Freedom for me means having opportunities without being restricted by the state or by cultural background.
+With freedom comes responsibility and self-awareness.
 I firmly believe in this characterstic of the human nature.

 Freedom for me is rising up every morning knowing that there is nothing out there holding you back.

 Lebanon is a mosaic piece.
 All the diversity we have is what makes us a beautiful country.
 All we miss is a bit of rule of law and we could be even better!